jkarlin/pause-document/README.md

 2. pause any playing animations or video, which will resume when the frame is unpaused

-2. make it visually obvious to the user that the frame is paused if `showUI` is true.
+2. make it visually obvious to the user that the frame is paused if `userResumable` is true.
 Imagine the frame turning black with a big play button on it.
 When the user presses the play button, the frame is resumed.
-If `showUI` is false, no visual change will be made apparent to the user.
+If `userResumable` is false, no visual change will be made apparent to the user.
 The frame will just be static and only resumable via script.